claudioandre-br/packages/john-the-ripper/readme.md

 types most commonly found on various Unix systems, supported out of the box are Windows LM hashes, plus lots of other hashes and ciphers.

+NOTE: Please inspect all packages prior to running any of them to ensure safety.
+We already know they're safe, but you should verify the security and contents of any binary from the internet you are not familiar with.

+We take security very seriously.

 ## Snap

 > Built and deployed using Launchpad